DouSBao/Arch-Install-Guide/README.md

 ```
 device list
 ```
-6. Use the following first command to show the status of your network card.
+6. Use the first command to show the status of your network card.
    - If the status of "Powered" is off, then use second and the third command on turn it on.
    - If still not working, try **rfkill unblock all**
 ```